Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Figure 16.
 Cophylogeny of hyperiid amphipods with themselves, links showing one or more shared hosts.

 ![F17](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/competition_heatmap.png)
 Figure 17.
-Competition probability heatmap of hyperiid amphipod species available in the phylogeny.
+Competition probability heatmap of hyperiid amphipod species available in the phylogeny (Color scale: White: 0, Red: 1.).
 Dendrograms show host sharing similarities.

 Parafit global fit values for this intra-clade cophylogeny (ParaFitGlobal = 2.738317 , p-value = 0.509) shows little significance.
 The species with more competition links with other species are *Lycaea pulex* and *Brachyscelus crusculum*.